 - How long will a timber frame last?

 Constructed with the ability to breath, a timber frame will outlast many other forms of construction.
-Kudos is only interested constructing buildings that will last for centuries rather than decades.
+Kudos is only interested in constructing buildings that will last for centuries rather than decades.

 - Can you get insurance?

 Insurance is exactly the same as any other form of construction where a leaf of blockwork is used on the outside leaf.
 If your construction is more forward thinking, insurers are more and more aware of this and will act accordingly.